DataShades/ckanext-tables/docs/data_sources/list.md

 # ListDataSource

 The `ListDataSource` works with Python lists of dictionaries.
-It's useful for testing, demos, or when working with pre-loaded data.
+It is useful for small datasets, testing, demos, or when working with preloaded data.

 ## Basic Usage